dprat0821/buzzflow/AccessManager - A Granular Resource Access Control Solution .md

    1. HW: CreateResource
    2. HW: RegisterAccess
    3. HW: TestAccess
 3. Deploy `SimplifiedBuzzflowNFT(0x03)`.
 This is the simplified version of Buzzflow NFT smart contract.
-It allows
 4. Then  try the following transactions:
    1. **SBuzzflow: GrantAccess**: create resource, grant access to Tictok delegate and Twitter delegate to different set of fields
    2. **SBuzzflow: TestAccess** : test how delegate can mutate ticktok-related fields now.